Byeoksong/UV-vis_prediction/README.md

 If you use this code in your research, please cite our paper:

-Byeoksong, L., et al. (2025).
+B. Lee, et al. (2025).
 Topological Machine Learning Unveils Hidden Reaction Pathways in Nanocrystal Synthesis. *Journal of the American Chemical Society*. https://doi.org/10.1021/jacs.5c15371